 State minimum insurance requirements in New Mexico

 Bodily injury refers to anyone who has been injured by the driver in an accident, including pedestrians and other motorists.
 Property damage refers to any private or public property that has been damaged by a person’s actions while driving.
-And although liability auto insurance is all that New Mexico requires, many people choose higher coverage limits and additional coverage options so they are better protected from the expense of damages caused by an at-fault accident.
+And although liability auto insurance is all that New Mexico requires, it is worth considering higher coverage limits and additional coverage options for extra protection in the event of an accident.

 How to get the best car insurance